IBM/istio101/workshop/exercise-6/README.md

 In Istio `VirtualService` rules, there can be only one rule for each service and therefore when defining multiple [HTTPRoute](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#HTTPRoute) blocks, the order in which they are defined in the yaml matters.
 Hence, the original `VirtualService` rule is modified rather than creating a new rule.
 With the modified rule, incoming requests originating from `Firefox` browsers will go to the newer version of guestbook.
 All other requests fall-through to the next block, which routes all traffic to the original version of guestbook.

-In exercise 3, we set up some egress rules to allow the guestbook service to call the Watson Tone Analyzer service created in [Exercise 3](../exercise-3/README.md).
-By default Istio blocks calls to services outside the service mesh.
-In order for calls to reach the Watson service, we applied the `VirtualService` and `ServiceEntry` found in `/istio101/workshop/plans/analyzer-egress.yaml`.

-The `ServiceEntry` defines addresses and ports services within the mesh are allowed to make requests to.
-If two browsers are available on your system, observe the modernized guestbook service in Firefox and the original guestbook service in any other browser.

 ### Canary deployment
 In `Canary Deployments`, newer versions of services are incrementally rolled out to users to minimize the risk and impact of any bugs introduced by the newer version.
 To begin incrementally routing traffic to the newer version of the guestbook service, modify the original `VirtualService` rule: